sirius1242/sirius1242.github.io/_posts/2018-07-21-Tools_under_linux.md

 ## About graph viewing and managing
 ### [nomacs](https://nomacs.org/)

 > nomacs is a free, open source image viewer, which supports multiple platforms.
-You can use it for viewing all common image formats including RAW and psd images.
+You can use it for viewing all common image formats including RAW and PSD images.

-It's the best graph viewer I have used, you can not only view graph, you can also do some simple editing, rename, check the meta informations and other operations.
-It have the function of action synchronization, you can synchronize your action and edit in multiple instances, even in other machines though LAN.
-I think it's one of the best image viewers in linux.
-However, it didn't have the function of copy by drag, I think this function is useful.
+It's the best graph viewer I have used, you cannot only view graph, you can also do some simple editing, rename, check the meta information and other operations.
+It has the function of action synchronization, you can synchronize your action and edit in multiple instances, even in other machines though LAN.
+I think it's one of the best image viewers in Linux.
+However, it didn't have the function of copy by dragging, I think this function is useful.

 ![inkscape]({{ "/assets/nomacs-shot.png" | absolute_url }})

-## About screenshot in linux
+## About screenshot in Linux

 ### [flameshot](https://github.com/lupoDharkael/flameshot)

-Flameshot is also a powerful screenshot tool in linux.
-It can do simle editing after shot, these include drawing lines, arrows, frames, and blurring, highlighting and so on.
+Flameshot is also a powerful screenshot tool in Linux.
+It can do simple editing after shot, these include drawing lines, arrows, frames, and blurring, highlighting and so on.
 New version add the text adding function, I think it's convenient.

 ![flameshot]({{ "/assets/flameshot-shot.png" | absolute_url }})